LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 <h2>Google Forms</h2>

-The original plan was to only use GitHub issues for all site suggestions however after trialing this approach it seemed that respondents were often confused.
+The original plan was to only use GitHub issues for all site suggestions however after trialling this approach it seemed that respondents were often confused.

 The GitHub API allows for customised APIs that will automatically pre-fill the text and title fields for a new issue however this functionality is not supported for individual comments on an existing issue.